Updated September 2014

 Strengthening the Health Care Workforce

-- 1 health care provider has been placed in Cloud County since 2003 through the Kansas Recruitment Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.
+- 1 health care provider has been placed in Cloud County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

-- 2 Cloud County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.
+- 1 Cloud County physician received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 37 health care professionals from Cloud County participated in KU Medical Center continuing education courses and conferences in 2012.
+- 4 enrollments in KU Medical Center continuing education courses and conferences by Cloud County health care professionals in Fiscal Year 2014.

 Advancing Health Care Access